How Chinese Boost the Learning Process to My Students

 It doesn’t need to say that in the beginning, everyone has to face some difficulties to adapt to a new environment.
 But Chinese was an interest for me, so I took the challenge as my choice.

 I started learning more about the Chinese culture; Chinese parents push their children to study more.
 Being an educator, I never give pressure to any students until and unless it’s a dead end.
-However, students are always eager to learn new things but they have to go through a comfortable situation to learn.
+However, students are always eager to learn new things, but they have to go through a comfortable situation to learn.
 I always researched how to drag their attention.
 And it was fruitful.

 The competition is always high.
 Students have to pass all the exams well to take the next steps.
 Seats are not for all, so everyone tries to do their best.
 Parents also try to push their kids which results in depression.
-And truly writing, it’s not their fault.
+And genuinely writing, it’s not their fault.
 They are worried about their kids future and the competition.
 I never support that.

 Most parents send their kids outside China for them to have less pressure.